philrandal/checkmk_update/README.md

 ---

-This plugin will check once a day if a new Checkmk version is available.
-The plugin reads it's data form the Checkmk download page **https://download.checkmk.com/stable_downloads.json**.
+This plugin mointors the update status of yor CMK sites and your CMK appliance firmware.
+The plugin reads it's data once a day form the Checkmk download page (**https://download.checkmk.com/stable_downloads.json**).

 THX to Baris Leenders for providing the data as JSON download and Martin Hirschvogel for supporting the development of this plugin (both from tribe29).